intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 implementation, coordinating a bug fix and release plan, contacting the operator of affected services, and waiting for the fix to be deployed to those services.

-Given the effort involved in fixing these problems, the existence of these sorts of bugs can outright prevent the deployment of some types of protocol changes.
+Given the effort involved in fixing problems, the existence of these sorts of bugs can outright prevent the deployment of some types of protocol changes.
 It could even be necessary to come up with a new protocol design that uses a different method to achieve the same result.

 The set of interoperable features in a protocol is often the subset of its